JussaMouse/mlx-box/README.md

 chmod +x vice-install.sh
 ./vice-install.sh
 ```
-The script will install all tools, generate all configuration files (`pf.conf`, `nginx.conf`), install all services, and attempt to obtain an SSL certificate.
+The script is idempotent and safe to re-run.
+It will install all tools, dynamically generate configuration files (`pf.conf`, `nginx.conf`), install all services, and attempt to obtain an SSL certificate.

 ---